top of page

 Companies develop public APIs to share data and applications with other businesses, developers, and non-technical users.

-Google Workspace, Dropbox, and Coinbase are examples of public APIs.
+Google Workspace, Dropbox, and Coinbase are examples of this type.

 2. Partner APIs